sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Path_Actors-Share.md

 1. In `Briefly describe your listing` provide a meaningful description of the content of the listing, like
-   `This is a cool listing containing all the information regarding cast of the The Acolyte series.`
+   `This is a cool listing containing all the information regarding actors of the The Acolyte series.`

 1. Click `Save draft`.